 Treatment for Macular Degeneration

 Treatments for AMD depend on whether the disease is in its early stage, its dry form, or in the more advanced wet form.

 There are currently no FDA-approved treatments for dry AMD and, once it reaches an advanced stage, no treatment can prevent vision loss.
 However, some studies have suggested that taking certain vitamins and minerals, such as lutein, zeazanthin and zinc, may slow the progression of the disease.

 Wet AMD can be treated with laser surgery, photodynamic therapy (PDT) with or without injection of steroids into the eye, and drugs such as Lucentis, Eylea, Macugen and Visudyne that are painlessly injected into the eye in an attempt to stop abnormal blood vessel growth in the retina.
 Lucentis has been shown to improve vision in a significant number of people with macular degeneration.
 But AMD and vision loss may progress despite treatment.

 For more information about macular degeneration treatment in Reading PA, make an appointment with Eye Consultants of Pennsylvania and our retinal specialists.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 For an appointment, call toll-free 1-800-762-7132.